 Method

 CLTS uses participatory methodologies and processes, including community mapping and transect walks, to facilitate communities to analyse their own sanitation practices and faecal-oral pathways.
-During this process (called triggering) communities come to the realisation they are eating each other’s shit resulting in communities into taking action to become open defecation free (ODF).
+During this process (called triggering) communities are triggered into taking actions to become open defecation free (ODF) through demonstrations that highlight faecal-oral pathways and people coming to the realisations they are eating each other’s shit.
 CLTS triggers the community’s desire for collective change, propels people into action and encourages innovation, mutual support and appropriate local solutions, thus leading to greater ownership and sustainability.

 Adaptations